 The weight carried by the vehicle, including the driver, passengers and cargo, plus options or aftermarket equipment such as boxliners, hitches or fifth wheels.
-It should not exceed the Gross Vehicle Weight Rating (GVWR) minus
+It should not exceed the Gross Vehicle Weight Rating (GVWR) minus the Curb Weight.

 GROSS AXLE WEIGHT RATING (GAWR)